BERGEN – THE GATEWAY TO THE FJORDS

 Hotels and Where to stay in the Bergen area

-OPUS XVI HOTEL AND RESTAURANT is located in the heart of Bergen, at Vågsalmenningen, only a short walk from the Fish market.
+Opus XVI Hotel is located in the heart of Bergen, at Vågsalmenningen, only a short walk from the Fish market.
 The hotel is classic, yet modern and luxurious.
 There is a brand new restaurant, bar and café at the hotel, offering seafood and local produce food.

 Where to eat in the Bergen area